pietervdvn/MapComplete/Docs/Layers/grass_in_parks.md

 <img src='https://mapcomplete.osm.be/./assets/themes/playgrounds/playground.svg' height="100px">

-Searches for all accessible grass patches within public parks - these are 'groenzones'"
+Searches for all accessible grass patches within public parks - these are 'groenzones'